Dinodefender/Git-scenario-2/README.md

-# Git Scenarion 1
+# Git Scenario 2

-This is the first of a series of videos on using the version-control system [Git](https://git-scm.com/).
+This is the second of a series of videos on using the version-control system [Git](https://git-scm.com/).